Dhghomon/rust-fsharp/README.md

 (Thanks to [isaacabraham](https://github.com/Dhghomon/rust-fsharp/issues/1) for this)

-If we could like the printNumber function to work for more than just one type, there is a way to make it generic: the `inline` keyword.
+If we would like the printNumber function to work for more than just one type, there is a way to make it generic: the `inline` keyword.
 Rust also has an `inline` keyword but it's an attribute [used for greater performance](https://nnethercote.github.io/perf-book/inlining.html) in certain cases.

 One quick note: both languages use attributes in a similar form: